Millard Powers Fillmore: Career

 He studied law in his father's office and graduated from Harvard Law School in 1849.
 He served as his father's private secretary during the latter's presidency.
 After practicing law in Buffalo, New York as the partner of E. Carleton Sprague, he was appointed a federal court clerk.

 Personal life

-After the death of his mother, in 1853, his father married Caroline Carmichael McIntosh; a union which Millard Powers Fillmore reportedly never accepted.
-Following his father's death, he engaged in a bitter battle with his stepmother over the terms of his father's will, which young Millard won.
+After the death of his mother in 1853 at the age of 55, his father married Caroline Carmichael McIntosh; a union which Millard Powers Fillmore reportedly never accepted.
+Following his father's death in 1874 at age 74, he engaged in a bitter battle with his stepmother over the terms of his late father's will, which young Millard won.

 Millard Powers Fillmore never married and had no children, so he was his father's last surviving descendant.
-He died of apoplexy in Buffalo on November 15, 1889.
+He died of apoplexy in Buffalo on November 15, 1889 at the age of 61.
 Fillmore was buried at Forest Lawn Cemetery in Buffalo.
 His will directed that all his family correspondence (including that with his father) be burned, the motive for which was the subject of much speculation.